lemodoescoding/login-form-v2/README.md

 # login-form-v2
-Login Form v2 with input validation only using HTML CSS and Javascipt
+Login Form v2 only using HTML and CSS